Snohomish County, Washington: Public transportation

 Snohomish County is served by several public transit systems that connect to each other at regional hubs, including Everett Station and Lynnwood City Center station.
 The primary provider is Community Transit, which operates local service within the county (apart from the city of Everett) and commuter service to the Boeing Everett Factory and Downtown Seattle.
 Sound Transit, a regional transit agency, provides light rail, commuter rail, and express bus services that connect to regional destinations in Seattle and Bellevue.
 Other providers include Everett Transit, a municipal system serving the city of Everett; Island Transit, which connects Camano Island to Stanwood and Everett; and Skagit Transit, which operates an inter-county route from Everett to Mount Vernon.

-The regional Link light rail system was extended into Snohomish County with the opening of the Lynnwood Link Extension on August 30, 2024, which includes stations in Mountlake Terrace and Lynnwood on the 1 Line.
+The regional Link light rail system was extended into Snohomish County with the opening of the Lynnwood Link Extension on August 30, 2024, which includes stations in Mountlake Terrace and Lynnwood on the 1 Line and 2 Line.
 The project was approved in a 2008 ballot measure and began construction in 2019.
 An extension to Everett with six or seven stations was approved in the regional Sound Transit 3 ballot measure in 2016 and is expected to open between 2037 and 2041.
 Community Transit operates a bus rapid transit network called Swift with three lines as of 2024: the Blue Line, which opened in 2009 from Everett to Shoreline along State Route 99; the Green Line from the Boeing Everett Factory to Bothell via Airport Road and State Route 527; and the Orange Line in Lynnwood and Mill Creek, which opened in 2024.
 A fourth line, the Gold Line, is planned to open by 2029 and connect Everett to Marysville and Smokey Point.

 Sound Transit also runs four daily Sounder commuter trains at peak hours between Everett Station and King Street Station in Seattle, stopping at Mukilteo and Edmonds.
 Intercity rail service is provided by Amtrak, which has two lines operating within Snohomish County: Amtrak Cascades between Seattle and Vancouver, British Columbia, stopping in Edmonds, Everett, and Stanwood station; and the Empire Builder between Seattle and Chicago, Illinois, stopping in Edmonds and Everett.
 Intercity bus service is provided by Greyhound Lines and Northwestern Trailways from Everett Station.